 How to Apply

-Submit an official copy of your high school transcript and the C2STEM scholarship application to your campus Financial Aid Office.
+Submit an official copy of your high school transcript, C2STEM scholarship application, and attachments to the scholarship advisor at your campus Financial Aid Office.

 Applications can be downloaded from our website: